 Action comes before motivation!

 Just because you might not feel motivated to do something doesn’t mean you shouldn’t.
 Just do it anyway.
 Procrastination evokes a huge feeling of boredom which has been shown to decrease happiness, satisfaction and productivity.
 Don’t put something off that you’ve been meaning to do.

 Write a quick to do list!
+I use this bullet journal.
 What are three things you can achieve or need to get done today.
 Don’t think, pick the easiest and just do it.
 I’d also recommend listening to motivational ted talks/podcasts/upbeat music, recognising and replacing negative self talk with positive mantras, and/or standing in a power pose like this.